MVPavan/mvpavan.github.io/MVPArchive/AI/Modular/Mojo/benchmarks/Mandelbrot.md

 #### python
 `time:  770.2003130670637`
 #### mojo
-1. Vectorize with smidwidth of int64
+1. Vectorize with simdwidth of int64
    1. no return
         ```
         Total time:  1.85e-07